Skip to main content

 In conclusion

-Your income is definitely a consideration when applying for a credit card, but it's not the only factor.
+Your income is a consideration when applying for a credit card, but it's not the only factor.
 One of the most important factors is your ability to pay lenders back, and this is usually determined by looking at your payment history.

 If your payment history is strong, you may be considered low risk.
 Creditors may be more willing to approve your credit card application and give you a higher credit limit.
 If your payment history is inconsistent or always late, you may be considered a high risk, and your limit may be lower.